renovatebot/renovate/website/docs/configuration-options.md

 Renovate's default behaviour is to create a separate branch/PR if both minor and major version updates exist.
 For example, if you were using Webpack 2.0.0 and versions 2.1.0 and 3.0.0 were both available, then Renovate would create two PRs so that you have the choice whether to apply the minor update to 2.x or the major update of 3.x.
 If you were to apply the minor update then Renovate would keep updating the 3.x branch for you as well, e.g. if Webpack 3.0.1 or 3.1.0 were released.
 If instead you applied the 3.0.0 update then Renovate would clean up the unneeded 2.x branch for you on the next run.

 It is recommended that you leave this setting to true, because of the polite way that Renovate handles this.
 For example, let's say in the above example that you decided you wouldn't update to Webpack 3 for a long time and don't want to build/test every time a new 3.x version arrives.
 In that case, simply close the "Update Webpack to version 3.x" PR and it _won't_ be recreated again even if subsequent Webpack 3.x versions are released.
 You can continue with Webpack 2.x for as long as you want and receive any updates/patches that are made for it.
 Then eventually when you do want to update to Webpack 3.x you can make that update to `package.json` yourself and commit it to master once it's tested.
 After that, Renovate will resume providing you updates to 3.x again! i.e. if you close a major upgrade PR then it won't come back again, but once you make the major upgrade yourself then Renovate will resume providing you with minor or patch updates.

+## separateMultipleMajor

+Set this to true if you wish to receive one PR for every separate major version upgrade of a dependency. e.g. if you are on webpack@v1 currently then default behaviour is a PR for upgrading to webpack@v3 and not for webpack@v2.
+If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

 ## separatePatchReleases